kunjzk/react-start/README.md

 2. Define the provider in a jsx file and export it
 3. Wrap elements that need to access the context using <xxxContextProvider> in App.jsx
 4. In the element, use React's `useContext` hook together with the context object itself to extract, or set, data in the context.

+## Simplified context

+Defining

+- We can simplify `useContext(xxContext)` by creating a function that wraps this call
+- Explicitly define data in context, create convenient provider and custom hook all in one place
+- check `09darkMode`

+Usage

+- Wrap your components with `<xxProvider value = {{ ... }}>`.
+Within the component we want to just call `useXXX` -> the custom hook we wrote.

+Always 3 steps:

+1. Create a context (`createContext`)
+2. Make sure everyone's aware of the context (`export const provider = context.Provider`)
+3. Create the hook to get and set values from the context

+Note: Dark mode in new tailwind is configured in `index.css` with the line: @custom-variant dark (&:where(.dark, .dark \*));